Clarifai/old-docs/languages.md

 #### Supported Models

-The only public model which supports languages other than English is the
-<a href="/models/general-image-recognition-model-aaa03c23b3724a16a56b629203edc62c">General model</a>.
-If you make a predict request using a language other
-than English on a public model other than General, you will receive an error.
+The only public model which supports languages other than English is the [General model](https://www.clarifai.com/models/general-image-recognition-model-aaa03c23b3724a16a56b629203edc62c).
+If you make a predict request using a language other than English on a public model other than General, you will receive an error.

 #### Default Language